rollyourown-xyz/ryo-website-content/content/rollyourown/projects/how_to_deploy/index.md

 ./deploy.sh -n <HOST_NAME> -v <VERSION>
 ```

-The script will ask whether to include modules in the deployment.
-The first time the project is deployed, this **must** be answered with `y`.
+The script will ask whether this is the first project to be deployed on the host.
+If so, this **must** be answered with `y` (which is the default) so that all required modules will also be deployed.
+If, however, this is not the first project deployed on this host, then answer `n`.

+{{< highlight "warning" "Other projects already deployed?">}}

+Modules are deployed once and re-used by multiple projects on a host.

+In case other projects have already been deployed to the host, then the `deploy.sh` script will ask whether or not each module that is required by the new project needs to be deployed.
+Check with the [documentation for previously-deployed projects](/rollyourown/projects/) whether a module has already been deployed and, if so, answer `n` for the deployment of this module for the new project.

+{{< /highlight >}}

 The `deploy.sh` then performs the full deployment of the project, including any necessary modules.